TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

    Module: :mod:`email.mime.image`

-   A subclass of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEImage` class is used to create MIME message objects of major type :mimetype:`image`. *_imagedata* is a string containing the raw image data.
+   A subkundi of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEImage` kundi is used to create MIME message objects of major type :mimetype:`image`. *_imagedata* is a string containing the raw image data.
 If this data can be decoded by the standard Python module :mod:`imghdr`, then the subtype will be automatically included in the :mailheader:`Content-Type` header.